conda/conda-dot-org/blog/2023-09-08-newsletter.md

 ### [Conda-forge guide at RSE 2023](https://us-rse.org/usrse23/program/tutorials/#publish-your-software-in-conda-forge)

-Dave will be guiding you to make your open-source software easily accessible to others by publishing it on conda-forge.
+Community Member, Dave Clements will be leading a tutorial on publishing open-source software to conda-forge.
 Conda-forge is a thriving community-managed channel within the conda ecosystem, boasting over 20,000 packages and serving billions of downloads annually.
 In this hands-on tutorial, you'll grasp the fundamentals of software packaging, understand the conda ecosystem, and explore the process of preparing and publishing your software on conda-forge.

 **Key Highlights:**